Desktop Automation

 What Is an AI Desktop Agent?
 Everything You Need to Know in 2026

 AI desktop agents control your computer like a human assistant - clicking, typing, and navigating apps on your behalf.
-Here is what they are, how they work, and why they matter.
+Here is what they are, how they work

 The 10 Best AI Agents for Desktop Automation in 2026